 3. Make sure to read their emails thoroughly and answer completely.
 So many companies have canned responses and end up sending the wrong response or answering half the question because the customer service rep never read the entire email.
 Your company will stand out in comparison when you dazzle them by replying to each and every one of their questions, concerns, or complaints.

 4. Do some active listening to make sure you answer any questions they might have forgotten or not known enough to ask.
 Read between the lines.
 Customers love not having to email back and forth and will be ecstatic that you were so efficient.
 It also communicates to them that you are the expert in your field.

 5. Offer them some kind of discount they may or may not already know they qualify for.
 Do you offer discounts for military families?
 If their email mentions they are a military family, let them know that in your email.
 Even if they already know this, it communicates to them that your company cares.
 Are you running a sale right now on a more expensive product or better model?
 Do you have a buy one get another free?
 Let them know.

 6. If your customer has a complaint that you were not able to resolve, think of something you may be able to offer them as compensation anyway: a bonus gift, a coupon for 10% off their next order or refunding them a percentage of their purchase price.

 7. If your customer has an unreasonable request due to a hardship, you might consider doing it anyway.
 I once had a customer order a study she'd never used for a whole year after which her husband had been laid off.
 She asked me if she could return it.
-She had purchased something from me before and I felt for her so I allowed it because I know what it feels like to be in need.
-She was so appreciative and a week or two later, her husband found another job and she reordered the same book.
+She had purchased something from me before, and I felt for her, so I allowed it because I know what it feels like to be in need.
+She was appreciative.
+A week or two later, her husband found another job, and she reordered the same book.
 She went on to sing my company's praises all over her social media.